PetraOleum/2016-Notes/Advanced Genetics.markdown

 The 2015 version is worth 20 marks, and is trimmed down (the advisor is no-longer "evil") but still functionally equivalent albeit now worth 1/5 of the exam and not 1/7.

+####Plan

+* We have a gene
+* We know that the knockout survives
+* We want to know what protein it produces
+* We want to know what that protein interacts with
+* We want to know what compounds the protein interacts with
+* We want to use those compounds to investigate the pathway the protein is involved with

+####Attempt

+If we have a gene, with no known function, and which is not essential according to the results of a deletion mutant study, then the first thing we will want to know is whether the gene is expressed, and what protein is produced.
+I'll assume that it is, and that we can find the protein via mass spectrometry and searching for the expected peptide sequence.

+Next, we should determine what other proteins physically interact with the protein associated with the gene.
+We can do this using Yeast-2-Hybrid (Y2H).
+This involves fusing the "bait" protein to the DNA binding domain of a transcription factor, and a library of target proteins to the corresponding activation domain.
+The bait fusion protein is expressed, and exposed to expression of the target fusion proteins in turn.
+Where our protein interacts physically with another protein in our library, a reporter gene will be activated, and the interaction can be detected.

+It would be useful to know what compounds interact with the protein

 ###Molecular signature of natural selection

 Question 2 in part A of the 2015 exam[^natselsigexam] asks: